 Shimabara Castle (島原城, Shimabarajō), is a white walled castle built during the early Edo Period as the seat of the local feudal lord.
 The castle was the extravagant centerpiece of the feudal domain and was far larger than those found in domains of similar status.
-The heavy taxation that was imposed to pay for its construction, together with the religious persecution of local Christians, were major factors that led up to the Shimabara Rebellion (1637-1638), a significant peasant uprising.
+The heavy taxation that was imposed to pay for its construction, together with the religious persecution of local Christians, were major factors that led up to the Shimabara Rebellion (1637-1638).

 Shimabarajo was eventually destroyed during the Meiji Period (1868-1912).
 The current buildings are concrete reconstructions from 1964.
 The five-story keep houses the Castle Tower Museum with a collection of Christian artifacts excavated from the castle ruins, weapons and armor.
 An observation deck on the 5th floor has views out to Mount Unzen and across the water to Kumamoto on clear days.

-One of the turrets (yagura) behind the keep houses the Seibo Memorial Hall, an art museum that displays the work of Kitamura Seibo, the famed sculptor who made the Nagasaki Peace Park statue.
+One of the turrets (yagura) behind the keep houses the Seibo Memorial Hall, an art museum that displays the work of Kitamura Seibo, the famed sculptor who is best known for creating the Nagasaki Peace Park statue.
 The museum has a collection of his works including sketches, statues and conceptual models of the Nagasaki Peace Park statue.
 Several more of his statues can be seen in front of the museum.

 Additional small museums around the castle grounds include a Folk Museum with items from daily life from the 20th century, the Sightseeing Revival Hall with a small exhibition on the 1990-1995 eruption of Mount Unzen, and the west turret with a dusty display of kokeshi dolls and tenugui (traditional hand towels) with prints of famous Japanese castles.